mui/material-ui/docs/data/joy/customization/theme-typography/theme-typography.md

 ### Changing the default font

 Joy UI uses the [Inter](https://rsms.me/inter/) font by default.

-To change it, override the theme `fontFamily` property:
+To change it, override the theme's `fontFamily` property:

 ```js
 extendTheme({